 Reason #4: You are underestimating your potential

-Believe it or not, your perception of what is naturally possible has a great effect on your results.
-Those who think that everyone with a bit of muscle is on steroids, are often very skinny.
+Believe it or not, your perception of what is naturally achievable has an effect on your results.
+Those who think that everyone with a bit of muscle is on steroids are often very skinny.

-They have ”accepted” that they will never be able to achieve great muscular development, without the use of performance-enhancing drugs.
+They have ”accepted” that they will never be able to achieve good muscular development without the use of performance-enhancing drugs.
 Clearly, this is not the case.

 Having an optimistic mindset and truly believing in your body’s abilities goes a long way.

-A very interesting (and kind of funny) study by the Manchester Metropolitan University, shows that a different mindset has great effect on your physical abilities.
+A very interesting (and kinda funny) study by the Manchester Metropolitan University, shows that a different mindset has a great effect on your physical abilities.
 The volunteers in this study were all powerlifters.
-The powerlifters received a pill before training, which was presented as a ”fast-acting steroid”.
+The powerlifters received a pill before training, which was presented as a ”fast-acting steroid.”
 The pill was filled with saccharine, an artificial sweetener.

 Basically, they tricked the powerlifters into believing that they were taking steroids.
 The result?
 The powerlifters broke their PR’s by an average of 5% in just 1 training session.
-Considering these were high-level powerlifters, a 5% increase in total weight is ridiculously high.
-Normally such an increase in weight would take about 6 months of periodized training.
+Considering these were high-level powerlifters, a 5% increase in total weight is quite high.
+Normally, such an increase in weight would take months of periodized training.

 This all just because they truly believed that their body was capable of more.
-So don’t underestimate your capabilities, as this directly influences your actions.
+Therefore, don’t underestimate your capabilities, as this directly can influence your actions.

-There you have it, the 4 biggest reasons why some are not gaining muscle.
+There you have it, the 4 likely reasons why some of you are not gaining muscle.
 I hope you enjoyed this article and have gotten plenty of insights.
 If you have any questions or remarks, don’t hesitate to comment below.
 I will gladly help you out.

 If you are interested in learning more about maximizing your muscular potential, check out my new eBook “The Art & Science of Muscle Growth.
-This book translates the currently available scientific data about muscle growth in “Basic English”, so everyone can start implementing an evidence-based approach to training and nutrition.
+This book translates the currently available scientific data regarding muscle growth in “simple English”, so everyone can start implementing an evidence-based approach to training and nutrition.